 Treatment for Schizoaffective Disorder

-The most difficult aspect of treatment is getting the patient to acknowledge the disease.
-Until they have insight into this disorder, treatment is very difficult and sometimes only possible via court order.
-One of the more effective treatments of schizoaffective disorder is a combination of drug treatment and psychosocial interventions.
-Medications include anti-psychotics combined with antidepressants or mood stabilizers.
-The newer atypical anti-psychotics are safer than the older typical or conventional anti-psychotics.
-The newer drugs may also have better effects on mood symptoms.
-Like most drugs these medications have some side effects, especially at higher doses.
-The side effects may include excessive sleepiness, weight gain, elevation of liver enzymes, and sometimes diabetes.
+Side effects may include excessive sleepiness, weight gain, elevation of liver enzymes, and sometimes diabetes.
 Different anti-psychotic drugs have somewhat different side effect profiles.
-Changing from one anti-psychotic to another one may help if a person with schizoaffective disorder does not respond well or develops distressing side effects with the first medication.
+Changing from one anti-psychotic to another one may help if a person with schizoaffective disorder does not respond well, or develops distressing side effects with the first medication.
 The same principle applies to the use of antidepressants or mood stabilizers.

 Studies suggest that cognitive behavior therapy, brief psychotherapy, and social skills training are likely to have a beneficial effect.
 Most people with schizoaffective disorder require long-term therapy with a combination of medications and psychosocial interventions in order to avoid relapses, and maintain an appropriate level of functioning and quality of life.
+With the proper medications and therapy many can enjoy a life of happiness and fulfillment.
 Read more about schizoaffective disorder.